netscaler/netscaler-helm-charts/netscaler-kubernetes-gateway-controller/README.md

 ## CRDs configuration

-CRDs are expected to be installed, its prerequisite.
+Kubernetes Gateway CRDs are expected to be installed, its prerequisite.
+Refer [Install Kubernetes Gateway CRD](https://gateway-api.sigs.k8s.io/guides/#install-standard-channel)

+Netscaler CRDs will be installed when we install NetScaler Kubernetes Gateway controller via Helm automatically if CRDs are not installed in cluster already.
+If you wish to skip the CRD installation step, you can pass the --skip-crds flag.
+For more information about this option in Helm please see [this](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/).

 ### Resource Quotas
 There are various use-cases when resource quotas are configured on the Kubernetes cluster.
 If quota is enabled in a namespace for compute resources like CPU and memory, users must specify requests or limits for those values; otherwise, the quota system may reject pod creation.
 The resource quotas for the Gateway Controller containers can be provided explicitly in the helm chart.